Police: 'Some' killed when SUV hits Christmas parade

 “What took place in Waukesha today is sickening, and I have every confidence that those responsible will be brought to justice,” tweeted the state's top law enforcement officer, Attorney General Josh Kaul.

-As the SUV broke through barricades, a Waukesha police officer fired his gun in an attempt to stop the vehicle, Thompson said.
+As the SUV broke through barricades at the annual parade, a Waukesha police officer fired his gun in an attempt to stop the vehicle, Thompson said.
 No bystanders were injured and Thompson said he did not know if the driver was struck by the officer's bullets.

-The video taken when the pompom dancers got struck ends with a group of people tending to one of the girls who is on the ground.
+The video of the pompom dancers ends with a group of people tending to one of the girls who is on the ground.

 Corey Montiho, a Waukesha school district board member, told the Milwaukee Journal Sentinel that his daughter’s dance team was hit by the SUV.